ssoufii/SpaceInvader/README.md

 Description:

 This project is a classic Space Invaders game implemented in Python using the Pygame library.
-Players control a spaceship to defend against descending waves of alien invaders.
+Players control a spaceship to defend against continuous waves of alien invaders.
 The goal is to shoot down as many invaders as possible while avoiding enemy fire.
 The game features a scoring system, lives indicator, and interactive buttons for exit and play again.

 How To Play: How to Play: